This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.

 Bring the dough together into a ball - it’s ok if there are some dryer looking bits in the dough at this stage as long as the bowl is clean.

-Lightly flour your surface and turn out your dough and knead for 8 minutes, pushing it away from you and then folding back towards you, until the dough is smooth and springy.
+Lightly flour your surface and turn out your dough and knead for 8 minutes, pushing it away from you and then folding back towards you, until the soft dough is smooth and springy.

 Kneading develops the gluten and gives the dough a structure that will allow it to hold the air bubbles created by the yeast.
 To check you've kneaded the dough enough, gather it into a ball, tucking it underneath a few times to create a taut surface, then press the dough with two fingers.
 If it springs straight back, it's done.